The “Wow Factor”

 Bankruptcy and Restructuring

 Weil continues to be involved in the largest ongoing bankruptcies.
-The Firm is currently counsel to Endeavour International Corporation in its chapter 11 filing.
-Additionally, we are involved in other current high-profile matters including the municipal bankruptcies in Detroit and in Stockton and San Bernardino in California.
+The Firm is currently counsel to A&P in its chapter 11 case, which involved the auctioning of more than 100 properties in only three days.
+A&P was the nation’s first traditional supermarket and described as the beginning of discount retail.
+Additionally, we are involved in other current high-profile matters including municipal bankruptcies in Detroit, Puerto Rico, and Stockton and San Bernardino, California.

 Diversity & Inclusion

 Weil has been consistently recognized as one of the global law firms most committed to diversity and inclusion, community, and pro bono work.
 We currently have five very active affinity groups – for Asian, Black, Latino, LGBT, and Women attorneys, and we were the first firm to implement affinity groups.
 We engage all our people in our inclusion efforts through our Upstander@Weil effort, which encourages everyone to move from a well-meaning bystander for diversity to an active Upstander.
 Additionally, the Dallas office was awarded the Frontrunner Award from the Dallas Diversity Task Force in 2015 for Weil’s longstanding work advancing the hiring, retention and promotion of diverse attorneys.
 We were also named among the best places to work for LGBT individuals by the Human Rights Campaign’s 2016 Corporate Equality Index.

 This entrepreneurial and inclusive culture makes for a work experience that is professionally rewarding and personally fulfilling.
 Weil is a place where so many talented lawyers from many kinds of backgrounds want to stay.
 We were the first New York firm to institute a firmwide diversity training program and a formal diversity policy (1984).